Hippius S3 API - User Guide

 print("3.
 Uploading file...")

-file_content = b"This is a publicly accessible file on IPFS!"
+file_content = b"This is a publicly accessible file!"

 client.put_object(